Enter Hostgator Coupon Code: z505gator25

 Outer membraneThe outer mitochondrial membrane, which encloses the entire organelle, has a protein-to-phospholipid ratio similar to that of the eukaryotic plasma membrane (about 1:1 by weight).
 It contains large numbers of integral proteins called porins.
 These porins form channels that allow molecules 5000 Daltons or less in molecular weight to freely diffuse from one side of the membrane to the other.

-The mitochondrial outer membrane can associate with the endoplasmic reticulum (ER) membrane, in a structure called MAM (mitochondria-associated ER-membrane).
-This is important in ER-mitochondria calcium signaling and involved in the transfer of lipids between the ER and mitochondria.
+The mitochondrial outer membrane can associate with the ER membrane, in a structure called MAM (mitochondria-associated ER-membrane).
+This is important in ER-mitochondria calcium signaling and also involved in the transfer of lipids between the ER and mitochondria.

-[ However, large proteins must have a specific signaling sequence to be transported across the outer membrane, so the protein composition of this space is different from the protein composition of the cytosol.
+[ However, as large proteins must have a specific signaling sequence to be transported across the outer membrane, the protein composition of this space is different than the protein composition of the cytosol.
 One protein that is localized to the intermembrane space in this way is cytochrome c.]

 Inner membraneThe inner mitochondrial membrane contains proteins with five types of functions:

 - Those that perform the redox reactions of oxidative phosphorylation

 - ATP synthase, which generates ATP in the matrix